 Admission to the Certificate is by application to the Department of Economics only.
 There are a limited number of spaces available.
-Normally a student must have completed ± 60 prior to admission which must include ECON 281, 282 and 299, and have a minimum cumulative GPA of 3.0.
+Normally a student must have completed $\bigstar$ 60 prior to admission which must include ECON 281, 282 and 299, and have a minimum cumulative GPA of 3.0.
 This Certificate will be awarded only at the same time as a student receives a BA with a major or honors in Economics.

-Students may pursue this Certificate in Finance by fulfilling existing requirements for majors or honors in Economics and by completing the following designated courses: ACCTG 311, ECON 442, FIN 301, MGTSC 352 and $\star 9$ in Finance electives, which include ACCTG 412 and 432, and all 400-level FIN.
+Students may pursue this Certificate in Finance by fulfilling existing requirements for majors or honors in Economics and by completing the following designated courses: ACCTG 311, ECON 442 (or FIN 412), FIN 301, OM 352 and ★9 in Finance electives, which include ACCTG 412 and 432, and all 400-level FIN (except FIN 412).